maimbeeb/OnlineExam/README.md

 	Existing features

 	'Login Screen'
-		- User needs to provide is login crendetials i.e Email and Password. empty email format correct
+		- User needs to provide login crendetials i.e Email and Password.
-		  User should be registerd.

-		- password
-		  empty
-		  User should be registerd.
+		- If the Email is left blank while submission will display a wrong icon.
+		- If the Email format is not correct while submission will display a wrong icon.

+		- If the Password is left blank while submission will display a wrong icon.
+		- If the Password is not correct while submission will display a wrong icon.

-		- Error!
-Invalid username or password!
+		- If the User details is not registered it will throw following error "Error!
+Invalid username or password!"

+		- If the user is registered it will redirect to the Home screen.

 	'Forget Password Screen'.

-		- email provided by the user should be correct empty email format correct
-		  User should be registerd.
-		  not correct email Error!
-Email not exists!
-		  Click Here - back to the login screen.
+		- EmailId need to be provied by the user to send the forgot password details.
+		- If the Email is left blank while submission will display a wrong icon.
+		- If the Email format is not correct while submission will display a wrong icon.
+		- If the EmailId doesn't exist it will throw following error "Error!
+Email not exists!"
+		- If the User details is not registered it will throw following error "Error!
+Email not exists!"

-		- User is needed to provide a valid email id to Error!
-Your password is successfully sent to your email.
+		- Once the registered user provides the valid email id, it will show following message "Your password is successfully sent to your email."

-		  Will get the email with password to login.
+		- Registered user will get the email with password.

-		  Click Here - back to the login screen.
+		- User can click on "Click Here" link to get back to the login screen.

 	'Registration Screen'

-		- User needs to provide is login crendetials i.e Email and Password. empty email format correct
+		- User needs to provide the following details for registration:
-		  User should be registerd.

-		- password
-		  empty
-		  User should be registerd.

-		- Error!
-Invalid username or password!
+			Name
-		Error!
-Email already exists.
+			Email

-		Error!
-Passwords do not match.
+			Password
+			Confirm Password

+		- If any of the field left empty while submission will display a wrong icon.
+		- If the Email is left blank while submission will display a wrong icon.
+		- If the Email format is not correct while submission will display a wrong icon.
+		- If the EmailId doesn't exist it will throw following error "Error!
+Email not exists!"
+		- If the EmailId already exist it will throw following error "Error!
+Email already exists."
+		- If the Password and Confirm Password doesn't match it will throw following error "Error!
+Passwords do not match."
+		- If the user is registered successfully it will show a successful message.

-	' MyProfile Screen'
+	'MyProfile Screen'
+		- MyProfile Screen will show the following details of the user and it is uneditable.
-		- Name
+			Name
-		- Email
+			Email
-		not editable..
-		change password link
+		- The Screen has "change password" link

 	'Change Password Screen'
-		old password
-		new password.
+		- Change Password Screen show the following details. old password new password.
+		- The user should enter the valid Old password and provide a New password to change the password.

+	'Home Screen'
+		- Home screen has a table with the list of Exams user can apply with the following details:
+		  List of Exams, Fees, Date and Action.
+		- Home screen has a apply button to apply for exams.

 	'My Exams Screen'
+		- My Exams Screen has a table with the list of following details:
+		  List of Exams, Fees, Date and Action.
-		All the exams that is applied by users.
+		- This screen shows all the exams that is applied by users.

 	'Apply Exams Screen'

-arun.karthik11@gmail.com
-4242 4242 4242 4242
-123
-12 / 20
-Exam details will be send to the user registered email.
+		- Apply Exams Screen will provide the following details:
+		  Name, Date, Fees.
+		- Apply Exams Screen will have apply button to apply for exams.

 	'Payment Screen'

-arun.karthik11@gmail.com
+		- Payment Screen will provide the following details:
+		  Name, CardNumber, Card expiry Date, Cvc.
+		- User need to provide the valid details to do the Strip Payment:
+			EmailId
-4242 4242 4242 4242
+			Card Number {4242 4242 4242 4242}
-123
-12 / 20
+			Card expiry Date {12 / 20}
+			Cvc {123}
+		- Exam details will be send to the user registered email once applied successfull

 	'Logout'
-		- when user click it it comes to login screen.
+		- Logout button is available for the user to logout the session.

 	Features left to implement

-	Allow the User to take the online Exam after registration.
+		- Allow the User to take the online Exam after registration.

 ## Technologies Used

 	Git
-		This project uses command line to for regular commits and to push my project to github Github
+		This project uses command line to do regular commits and to push the project to github Github
-		This project uses to remotely store project code and allow public to see my website Heroku
+		This project uses to remotely store project code and allow public to see the website Heroku
-		This application is hosted via AWS
+		This application is hosted via Heroku

 	Front-End Technologies: